GenBench/GenBench.github.io/_pages/workshop.md

 To reach out workshop goals, we welcome two different types of submissions.
 We are working on the cfp to send out soon!

 ## Submission type 1: Collaborative Benchmarking Task
-To achieve the first goal of our workshop, we organise a collaborative benchmarking task, in similar spirits to the [BIG-Bench](https://github.com/google/BIG-bench) challenge, but focusing specifically on generalisation.
+To achieve the first goal of our workshop, we organise a collaborative benchmarking task, in similar spirits to the [BIG-Bench](https://github.com/google/BIG-bench) challenge, but focusing specifically on non-i.i.d. generalisation.
-We will invite researchers to submit challenging and diverse generalisation tests, within a relatively wide yet well-defined scope.
+We will invite researchers to submit challenging and diverse generalisation splits, within a relatively wide yet well-defined scope.
 Submitters of splits will be asked to characterise their splits using the generalisation taxonomy presented by [Hupkes et al., 2022](https://arxiv.org/abs/2210.03050), and we specifically encourage submissions focussing on generalisation to underrepresented languages, with a fairness motivation, or any of the other challenges in generalisation research discussed by [Hupkes et al., 2022](https://arxiv.org/abs/2210.03050).
 Generalisation test submissions need to be motivated and described in a paper submission, accompanied with results for selected models and an analysis of the results.
 We also welcome submissions of existing generalisation datasets, which can be submitted through extended abstracts.